The PetscSF Scalable Communication Layer: Related Work

 Because communication is such an integral part of distributed-memory programming, many regard the communication model {\em as} the programming model.
 We compare alternative distributed memory programming models against the predominantly used MPI.

-In its original (and most commonly used) form, MPI uses a peer-to-peer communication model, where both the sender and the receiver are explicitly involved in the communication.
+In its original (and most commonly used) form, MPI uses a two-sided communication model, where both the sender and the receiver are explicitly involved in the communication.
 Programmers directly using MPI must manage these relationships, in addition to allocating staging buffers, determining which data to send, and finally packing and/or unpacking data as needed.
 These tasks can be difficult when information about which data is shared with which processes is not explicitly known.
 Significant effort has been made to overcome this drawback with mixed results.

 The High Performance Fortran (HPF) \cite{HPF} project allowed users to write data distribution directives for their arrays and then planned for the compilers to determine the needed communication.
 HPF failed because compilers, even today, are not powerful enough to do this with indirectly indexed arrays.

-Several Partitioned Global Address Space (PGAS) languages were developed, such as UPC~\cite{UPC}, Co-array Fortran~\cite{CAF}, Chapel~\cite{Chapel}, and OpenSHMEM~\cite{OpenSHMEM}.
+Several Partitioned Global Address Space (PGAS) languages were developed, such as UPC~\cite{bonachea2013upc}, Co-array Fortran~\cite{CAF}, Chapel~\cite{Chapel}, and OpenSHMEM~\cite{OpenSHMEM}.
 They provide users an illusion of shared memory.
 Users can dereference global pointers, access global arrays, or put/get remote data without the remote side's explicit participation.
 Motivated by these ideas, MPI added one-sided communication in MPI-2.0 and further enhanced it in MPI-3.0.
 However, the PGAS model had limited success.
 Codes using such models are error-prone, since shared-memory programming easily leads to data race conditions and deadlocks.
 These are difficult to detect, debug, and fix.
 Without great care, PGAS applications are prone to low performance since programmers can easily write fine-grained communication code, which severely hurts performance on distributed memory systems.
-Because of this, writing a correct and efficient simulation that requires communication using PGAS languages is not fundamentally easier than programming in MPI.
+Because of this, writing a correct and efficient code that requires communication using PGAS languages is not fundamentally easier than programming in MPI.